 Public interest test

-- The need for the matters to be heard at a public hearing, for example, to promote public confidence and accountability.
-This might be the case where the matter raises particularly grave, novel or unusual issues.
+- Matters to be heard at a public hearing, for example, to promote public confidence and accountability.
+This might be the so where the case concerned raises particularly serious, new or unusual issues.

-- The facts to be determined at a hearing: There may be a need to resolve material disputes over the facts, or test the evidence, through oral evidence from the regulated person or witnesses.
-This is likely to be required where the matters turn on the credibility of a witness.
-This will also be the case where the regulated person's state of mind is key to the case, such as in allegations of dishonesty.
+- The facts to be determined at a hearing: There may be a need to resolve material disputes over the facts, or to test the evidence, through oral evidence from the regulated person or witnesses.
+This is likely to be required where the matter turns on the credibility of a witness.
+This will also be the case where the regulated person's state of mind is key to the case, in situations for example where dishonesty has been alleged.

-- The proportionality of issuing proceedings, bearing in mind the length of time which has elapsed between the misconduct and the date of making the decision to issue proceedings.
+- The proportionality of issuing proceedings, bearing in mind the length of time that has elapsed between the misconduct and the date of making the decision to issue proceedings.
 We will take into account the reason for any delay and whether, for example, this has been caused in part by the firm or individual, and/or whether the matters have only recently come to light.

 - Whether the regulated person is currently suffering from mental or physical ill health such that proceedings would have a seriously harmful effect on their health or would impact on the person's right to a fair hearing.